-Homeowners considering installing a swimming pool before next summer should ideally first give thought to what size and shape they’re after, the features and equipment they’d like included and ultimately how they see the new swimming pool integrating into their overall living space.
+Homeowners considering installing a swimming pool before next summer should give thought to what size and shape they’re after, the features and equipment they’d like included and ultimately how they see the new swimming pool integrating into their overall living space.
 Beyond this, there are also a myriad of style and functional choices to be made in collaboration with your pool designer or landscape architect.

 What are the current swimming pool trends?

 By taking a little time to understand current swimming pool trends and outdoor entertaining styles you will be well placed to get a pool you’ll love from day one, as well as make the right decisions for your home, now and into the future.

 According to The Australian, there is “strong demand for homes that integrate indoor and outdoor living spaces.
 Homeowners are looking for the indoor areas to naturally flow into the outdoor living areas and open onto the pool and lawn.”